oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-hub-models/hub_b/readme.md

 #### Specifications and considerations:
-- Single Firewall for North-South (Inbound/Outbound) and East-West traffic inspection.
+- Single Firewall: Handles North-South (Inbound/Outbound) and East-West traffic inspection.
-- Throughput rate of a single OCI Network Firewall.
+- Throughput Rate: Specifies the capacity of a single OCI Network Firewall.
-- No visibility into the source of the Inbound traffic, as the source is Public Load Balancer.
+- Visibility Limitations: No visibility into the source of inbound traffic, as the OCI Network Firewall only sees traffic coming from the Public Load Balancer.
-- Low cost compared to the **[Hub A](/addons/oci-hub-models/hub_a/readme.md)** model.
+- Cost Efficiency: Lower cost compared to the **[Hub A](/addons/oci-hub-models/hub_a/readme.md)** model.
 <br>

 #### Hub & Spoke architecture diagram with corresponding routing tables and routing rules: